jess-moss/koch-v1-1/README.md

 # Alexander Koch Arm V1.1

-This folder the instructions to assembly a slightly modified version of the [Alexander Koch Arms](https://github.com/AlexanderKoch-Koch/low_cost_robot).
+This folder contains the instructions to assemble a slightly modified version of the [Alexander Koch Arms](https://github.com/AlexanderKoch-Koch/low_cost_robot).

 ## Assembly Instructions